Human Factors & Ergonomics (HFE) Hub

 HFE is valuable at three levels:

-• Making recommendations on cultural change and management strategies to facilitate successful adoption e.g. leadership, communication & participation, co-design of HR and operational policies and processes, work health and safety, productivity, quality – our work to date has focused on levels 1 and 2.
+- Making recommendations on cultural change and management strategies to facilitate successful adoption e.g. leadership, communication & participation, co-de

 Podcasts we love